ppj/robot/design_notes.md

     - tell whether a Cell is available
       - within boundary, AND
       - empty
-    - allocate a given Robot to an available Cell
+    - put a given Robot in its empty Cell
     - tell a Cell to vacate itself

   ### Cell